SimoneAlbano000/OWON-HDS2202S-Bode-Plots/README.md

 ## Utility usage and oscilloscope setup
 - Connect the oscilloscope to the PC using the included usb cable.
 - Set the oscilloscope interface to HID in order to enable the SCPI protocol.
-- Connect all the probes to the two input of the oscilloscope and one connector to the AWG output.
+- Connect both probes to the two input of the oscilloscope and one connector to the AWG output.
 - After launching the utility, make sure all the oscilloscope and AWG settings match with the one reported by the instrument (specially the correct probe attenuation switch).
 - Before the first measurement, adjust both the vertical and horizontal scale in order to have